jackm321/RustNN/README.md

 An easy to use neural network library written in Rust.

-For the documentation take a look at the original library.
-There is only an additional lambda factor for training.
+For the documentation take a look at the original library or generate it using "cargo doc".

 ## Description
 RustNN is a [feedforward neural network ](http://en.wikipedia.org/wiki/Feedforward_neural_network)